briansak/clemea-devwks-2240/README.md

 After running this activity, you should see the details of the instance that you queried in the output body.

 <img width="568" alt="image" src="https://user-images.githubusercontent.com/10421515/172463129-832578dd-6891-49f4-8d85-201fbac1179a.png">

+8. Next we will extract some data from the returned XML Response using an XPATH Activity.

 ### Importing a workflow from Github